Content warning: this article discusses topics relating to death and loss.

 This is where that support person within the organisation can be a really helpful thing for the grieving person.
 “Some people will get to their desk and panic because they can’t remember their password.
 That can be tough because their brains are overloaded with thoughts of ‘how am I going’ or ‘am I going to cry’?”

 “Have that safety person that they can signal to go for a walk, take them for a moment of fresh air or get a coffee.
-Having that designated person and that designated exit strategy if they do get flooded at the desk – these things are really supportive for someone, and allow for those steps back as well as those steps forward.”
+It’s a designated exit strategy if they do get flooded at the desk – these things are really supportive for someone, and allow for those steps back as well as those steps forward.”

 What do I do as an employer if a member of my team passes away?